The Work Area

 When I lived in Salinas, CA, I did my roasting out on the patio

-photo shows my first roaster, the Hearthware Precision, which began
+above photo shows my first roaster, the Hearthware Precision,

-was able to roast on my stove top, stacking a couple of pots to
+so I was able to roast on my stove top, stacking a couple of pots

-get the top of the roaster as close to the exhaust fan as possible.
-My
+to get the top of the roaster as close to the exhaust fan as

-all of the green beans from Sweet Maria's.
-I've recently added a
+with all of the green beans from Sweet Maria's.
+I've recently

-at Sweet Maria's.
-It's a fairly easy process, and I've been very
+gadgets at Sweet Maria's.
+It's a fairly easy process, and

-happy with the results, so far.
-Frankly, I've never had much success
+I've been very happy with the results, so far.
+Frankly, I've never

 The iRoast cooling cycle does a good enough job that I no longer dump the beans into a colander for additional cooling, as I did with the Precision.
 I just pour them out onto a kitchen countertop, fan them a bit, and bag them up.